Skip to content

 Method What it does

-engine.close(handle) Close a session.
+await engine.close(handle) Close a subagent session.

-engine.log(message) Write to the workflow's JSONL log.
+engine.log(message) Append a line to the workflow's JSONL log.

 Workflows are async defawait everything that returns a coroutine.